HomeTips & HacksInside The Cyber Security Practices Of Major League Teams

 Securing Communication Channels

 Athletes and major league staff weren’t likely trained with cyber security in mind.
-One of the biggest ways that teams put themselves at risk is sending large amounts of data—often through casual channels like emails.
+One of the biggest ways that teams put themselves at risk is by sending large amounts of data—often through casual channels like emails.

 And given the widespread usage of wearable technology, from heart rate monitors to movement trackers, there are more channels to protect than ever.
 Today, some third-party security networks offer encryption, which helps protect the gigabytes of information being sent to and from the front office.